R3Conclave/conclave-core-sdk/docs/docs/tutorial.md

 # First enclave

-!!! note
+!!! important

+    * You need the Conclave SDK.
+If you don't have it please [contact R3 and request a trial](https://www.conclave.net).
+    * At this time Conclave development must be done on Linux.
-    This tutorial assumes you've read and understood the [conceptual overview](enclaves.md).
+    * This tutorial assumes you've read and understood the [conceptual overview](enclaves.md).

 You can find a **sample app** in the `hello-world` directory of your SDK.
 You can use this app as a template for your own if you want a quick start, or follow the instructions below to add Conclave to an existing project.
 It's recommended to read the tutorial in all cases so you understand what the code is doing.

-We'll do these things to make our own version of the hello enclave:
+The sample "hello world" enclave just reverses whatever string is passed into it.
+We'll do these things to make our own version of the hello enclave project:

 1. Configure Gradle.
 At this time Conclave projects must use Gradle as their build system.
 2. Create a new subclass of [`Enclave`](api/com/r3/conclave/enclave/Enclave.html)